Cranbrook, Bellevue Hill

-Cranbrook is a large house built at Rose Bay in Sydney, New South Wales, Australia.
-Built in 1859 as a private residence, the house was used as an official residence for the Governor of New South Wales and Governor-General of Australia, it is now part of Cranbrook School.
+Cranbrook is a large house in the Sydney suburb of Rose Bay, New South Wales, Australia.
+Built in 1859 as a private residence, the house was used as an official residence for the Governor of New South Wales and Governor-General of Australia, and is now part of Cranbrook School.

 Private residence

 Robert Tooth

 The Rose Bay house was built in 1859 by Robert Tooth (1821–1893), one of three brothers of the well known Sydney Tooth's Brewery family.
 It was named after a village in Kent, England from where the Tooth Family originated.
 His brother Frederick, also inherited adjoining land and on this he built his house called "Buckhurst".